Do you know how it is said there is nothing new under the sun?

-One of the goals I have in the education of my son is to teach him to seek after truth.
+One of the goals I have in my son’s education is to teach him to seek after truth.

 - Communication Skills.